JodyBrzo/team-profile-generator/README.md

 From the command line change directory to where you cloned this repo to then type 'npm install', then to run it type 'node index.js'

 # Usage
-Check out my [video tutorial](https://drive.google.com/file/d/1xLhwt3h8qn8FRw5GLdpBcWHgp3lmGW4q/view) for a complete walkthrough of this app and you can view a sample HTML here [sample Team Profile ](https://github.com/JodyBrzo/readme-generator/blob/main/README-SAMPLE.md)
+Check out my [video tutorial](https://drive.google.com/file/d/1xLhwt3h8qn8FRw5GLdpBcWHgp3lmGW4q/view) for a complete walkthrough of this app and you can view a sample HTML here [sample Team Profile ](https://jodybrzo.github.io/team-profile-generator/SAMPLE.html)

 Once the app is running the terminal will ask you a series of questions.
 The first set of questions is about the manager.
-When you are done with your input then you will be asked to enter information for a engineer, intern or of you are done buiding your team.
+When you are done with your input then you will be asked to enter information for a engineer, intern or of you are done building your team.
 You will keep returning to this menu after each employee you add until you select that you are done building your team, at that point the app generates a HTML page with all of your teams information.

 # License
 MIT License